Plastic Bag Ban

 • I like the idea of banning plastic bags, but the downside for me is that I use them to line my bin.
 If plastic bags are banned, what alternative is there to line a bin with?
 If we end up just having to buy plastic bags for our bins, is that any better?

-Alex asked about 7 years ago
+Alex asked almost 8 years ago

 Thanks for your query.